jasonliu9473/AICUP-aortic-valve-detection/README.md

 `aortic-classify.ipynb`: Filtering dataset code

-`other-models.ipynb`: Additional models that can be used/modify for further research
+`others`: Additional models that can be used/modify for further research

 ## Environment